-Note: In some Vesper installations (such as ones including Python 3.10.11 and Django 4.2) the vesper\admin createsuperuser command will create the desired superuser but not terminate.
-If the command seems to hang, producing no output for at least thirty seconds, type Ctrl-C on your keyboard (you may have to do this several times on Windows) to terminate it.
+Note: In some Vesper installations (such as ones including Python 3.9.12 and Django 3.2.13) the vesper_admin createsuperuser command will create the desired superuser but not terminate.
+If the command seems to hang, producing no output for at least thirty seconds, type Ctrl-C on your keyboard to terminate it.